0xpizza/ransomware_tutorial/README.md

 Remember to start the server before you start the ransomware or else it'll fail!

 Disclaimer: Please keep in mind that I have no formal education in cryptography and have pieced this project together through my own limited understanding.
-This project is for educational purposes.
+This project is for educational purposes only and I assume no responsibility for what others do with it.